marilevay/forum-tex/README.md

 * Make sure to pin the extension so it's always available at your extension bar:
 ![Pinned Extension](demos/forum-tex-demo9.png)

-* Now you can access the ForumTex on your extension bar:
+* Now you can access ForumTex on your extension bar:
 ![Extension bar Chrome](demos/forum-tex-demo8.png)

 ## Usage and Limitations